peldszus/discourse-parser-docker/README.md

-# Dockerfile for Discourse Parser
+# Dockerfile for the Feng 2014 RST Parser
 =====
-Dockerfile for the RST-style Discourse Parser
+Dockerfile for the Feng 2014 RST Parser

 DEVELOPERS
 -----